-Pandemic Pastimes: Trail, woodburning and local rock music
+Pandemic Pastimes: Trails, woodburning and local rock music

 Whether students want to stay online in their rooms or go outside for some physical activities, the mid-Michigan area has plenty to offer.